20230901006-gif/EEG-Biomarkers/README.md

 ## Future Work

-*Coming soon.*
+## Future Work

+- Expand the analysis to larger EEG datasets.
+- Investigate additional functional connectivity metrics.
+- Explore deep learning models for EEG-based classification.
+- Validate the proposed biomarkers across multiple clinical populations.
+- Develop an automated pipeline for real-time EEG biomarker analysis.

 ## Citation

+## Citation

-If you use this repository in your research, please cite it appropriately.
+If you use this repository in your research or academic work, please cite this GitHub repository or contact the repository author for citation information.
 ## License

 This project is licensed under the MIT License.